mojowebinc/mojowebinc.github.io/pages/pages-root-folder/index.md

   title: "Change Management"
   url: '/02ocm/'
   image: 02ocm302x182.jpg
-  text: '<b><i>Achieving sustained competitive advantage</b></i> requires contending with an evolving business terrain that offers both rewards and risks.
-Building change capability prepares your organization for avoiding threats and seizing opportunities along the path to realizing your strategic vision.'
+  text: '<b><i>Achieving sustained competitive advantage</b></i> requires contending with an evolving business terrain that offers both rewards and risks. <i>Building change capability</i> prepares your organization for avoiding threats and seizing opportunities along the path to realizing your strategic vision.'

 widget2:
   title: "Communication"
   url: '/03com/'
   image: 03com302x182.jpg
-  text: '<b><i>Embracing change</b></i> without disrupting day-to-day  operations involves overcoming uncertainty and information overload.
-Facilitating 2-way communication ensures essential feedback reaches decision makers and that employees have a clear sense of direction on how to participate.'
+  text: '<b><i>Embracing change</b></i> without disrupting day-to-day  operations involves overcoming uncertainty and information overload. <i>Facilitating 2-way communication</i> ensures essential feedback reaches decision makers and that employees have a clear sense of direction on how to participate.'

 widget3:
   title: "Instructional Design"
   url: '/04insd/'
   image: 04insd302x182.jpg
-  text: '<b><i>Realizing new capabilities</b></i> depends upon acquiring skills in a workplace filled with time constraints and job demands.
-Designing a responsive learning solution will provide employees with a personalized learning experience, whether through a scheduled classroom course or a just-in-time mini lesson.'
+  text: '<b><i>Realizing new capabilities</b></i> depends upon acquiring skills in a workplace filled with time constraints and job demands. <i>Designing a responsive learning solution</i> will provide employees with a personalized experience, whether through the classroom or a just-in-time mini lesson. '

 #
 # Use the call for action to show a button on the frontpage